Prof Steve Higgins, BA (Oxon), PGCE, PhD, FAcSS

 Steve Higgins is Professor of Education at Durham University.

-Steve joined the School of Education in September 2006 from Newcastle University, where he was the founding Director of the Research Centre for Learning and Teaching.
+Steve joined the School of Education in September 2006.
 Before working in higher education he taught in primary schools in the North East where his interest in children’s thinking and learning developed.

-He is one of the authors of the Sutton Trust/EEF Teaching and Learning Toolkit and frequently gives keynote presentations and talks on the use of research evidence to support more effective spending in schools to both policy and practitioner audiences based on this work.
-He has an interest in developing understanding of effective use of research evidence for policy and practice.
+He is the lead author of the Sutton Trust/EEF Teaching and Learning Toolkit and has an interest the use of meta-analysis in developing understanding of effective use of research evidence for policy and practice.

 Information for prospective doctoral research student supervisions

-Steve is looking for potential doctoral students who wish to study the use of meta-analysis as a means to synthesise research evidence in education, evidence-based practice in schools, the development of trials methodology and analysis of trials data in education and the use of digital technologies for learning, particularly in schools.
+Steve is looking for potential doctoral students who wish to study the use of meta-analysis as a means to synthesise research evidence in education, the role of evidence-based practice in schools, the development of trials and evaluation methodologies and the analysis of trials data in education in particular as well as the use of digital technologies for learning in schools.

 The effectiveness of a CALL multimedia classroom on L2 learners' achievements, attitudes and the word solving strategies' frequencies and the perceptions of helpfulness, when compared with learners in traditional classrooms: A quasi-experimental study